19 Adventurous Things to do in Riviera Maya, Mexico

 You’ll encounter all kinds of native animals within the park, whether running loose or within the aviary or butterfly gardens.

-Because there are SO many activities to take part in, Xcaret makes a great outing, especially if you have limited time in the Riviera Maya.
-You can experience the best of what the region has to offer all within this park.
+Because there are SO many activities to take part in, Xcaret makes a great outing, especially if you have limited time for things to do in the Riviera Maya.

-Click here to check ticket prices.
+Click here to check ticket prices for Xcaret.

-7. Explore the Laguna de Bacalar
+7. Explore Laguna de Bacalar

-If you’re looking for a fun Riviera Maya excursion we highly suggest making your way to Bacalar, known as the “Maldives of Mexico.”
+If you’re looking for a fun Riviera Maya excursion, we highly suggest making your way to Bacalar, known as the “Maldives of Mexico.”
 Bacalar is a town located in southeast Mexico, near the border of Belize.
-It’s a tucked-away secret spot that travelers are just hearing about!

 There are no flights to Bacalar.
 The best way to get there is by rental car, shuttle, or the ADO bus.
 From Riviera Maya, it is just a short 3-hour drive.

 Bacalar does not have an actual beach, but the Laguna de Bacalar makes it so worth it.
 The Laguna is known for its blue and turquoise hues – it’s truly a sight to see.
-It’s actually called the Lagoon of Seven colors due to these hues!

 And the lagoon also allows great tourist activities, like boat tours, paddleboarding, kayaking, or simply just lounging on the many docks lining the area.